11 Things That Should Never End Up in Your Washing Machine

 Trust us, it’s worth the extra effort of making sure these things never end up in your next load of laundry.

 You’re about to run out of gas but you’re in a rush.
 So once you’re done filling up your tank, you quickly pull out the pump and—whoops, you spilled gas on yourself.
 It happens.
 But don’t make the mistake of throwing those pants in the washing machine.
 You might be eager to get rid of that strong smell, but gasoline doesn’t mix well with your washing machine.
 It might even result in a fire or an explosion.
 Not to worry, according to The Spruce, you can get those stubborn stains out by mixing two-parts baking soda and one part water and rubbing the paste into the stain.
 Another method is hand-washing them “in a sink or bucket with hot water and detergent or dish soap and hang dry,” says Peters.
-(By the way, did you know gas pumps are more germ-ridden than gas station toilet seats?
-Yeah, bring the hand sanitizer.)

 We know, it’s so much easier to just throw your lingerie into the wash with the rest of your clothes.
 Unfortunately, this could be bad news for both your clothes and your washing machine.
 Those hooks and wires on and in your lingerie could attach themselves to other clothing or even itself, resulting in rips and tears.
 This is particularly true for underwired bras.
 They could also hook onto parts of the washing machine, which could end up damaging the inside of the machine.
 Instead, opt for handwashing your delicates or buying a lingerie bag to wash them in.
-(Here are some other ways to not ruin your clothes in the laundry.)
+Here are some other ways to not ruin your clothes in the laundry.

 It’s only human to be forgetful sometimes—even if that means forgetting your keys in your pocket when they go through the wash.
 Well, as anyone with keyless entry or remote starters/unlockers know, water is not our friend.
 This could cause your keys to shortcircuit, which would bring on a whole other conundrum.
 But that’s not the worst of it.
 Just like coins, keys can scratch up the inside of your machine and damage the drum, too.
 Which, as mentioned before, can be a very expensive fix.
 According to Peters, “Emptying pockets is the solution.”
-(While your keys are probably overdue for a cleaning, the washing machine definitely isn’t the place to do it.
-Here’s how you really should be cleaning your keys and these other things you always forget to sanitize.)

 Andy Dean Photography/Shutterstock

 Tossing a rubber-backed mat into your washer doesn’t do anyone any favors.
 In fact, according to James Peters, Kenmore Laundry Product Manager, “The rubber breaks down and can damage the pump if a large amount gets past the filter.”
-(By the way, here are some subtle ways your house could be making you sick without realizing it.)

 Small clothing, like baby socks, can also get stuck in not-so-easy to reach places.
 According to HGTV, those small items can make their way into your washing machine’s vents and hoses.
 No one wants to deal with a flood—instead, wash those tiny items in a washable, mesh bag to make sure nothing escapes.

 Your clothes might be waterproof, but that doesn’t mean they’re compatible with your washing machine.
 “Washing something like a raincoat or mattress cover can create a condition where the material traps water over time like a water balloon filling up,” says Adkisson.
 “Then if it (the water balloon) suddenly ‘breaks’ during the spin cycle it then sends all that mass to other spaces, creating a severe unbalancing condition that can lead to the mysterious ‘exploding’ washing machine.”
+Find out the things you never knew your dryer could do.